 This leaves plenty of time during a day trip to experience the “Kitchen of Japan” as local residents often refer to Osaka.
 The first stop on any day trip to Osaka should be Dontonburi.
 The main tourist and eating district of Osaka, Dontonburi is lined with an abundance of local food speciality restaurants.
 When it comes to what to eat in Osaka, try the two most famous dishes Okonomiyaki (a Japanese-style pancake) and Takoyaki (fried octopus balls).
 Or, stop at one of the city’s famous conveyor belt sushi restaurants.

 After you have stuffed yourself, head over to 16th century Osaka Castle to explore part of Osaka’s past.
-Considered one of Japanese greatest castles, Osaka Castle is a very popular attraction especially during cherry blossom season.
+Considered one of the Japanese greatest castles, Osaka Castle is a very popular attraction, especially during cherry blossom season.
 For a taste of the city’s recent past, head over to Shinsekai, Osaka’s old downtown district.
-Packed with shops selling retro clothing and housewares, Shinsekai district is home to the Tsutenkaku tower.
-Osaka’s ode to the Eiffel Tower, the structure offers 360 degree views of Osaka.
+Packed with shops selling retro clothing and housewares, the Shinsekai district is home to the Tsutenkaku tower.
+Osaka’s ode to the Eiffel Tower, the structure offers 360-degree views of Osaka.
 For even better views, Umeda Sky Building in the Kita district rises 173 meters above the city.

 For baseball lovers, consider planning a day trip around the Hanshin Tigers schedule.
 The stadium is located a short train ride from the center of the city.
 Osaka also offers loads of shopping opportunities for daytrippers.
 Kuromon Market has housed vendors for over 190 years and is one of the largest markets in Japan.
 Between all of the food and shopping, Osaka offers an entirely different experience from its more cultured and historic neighbor, Kyoto.